bot-app/trading/docs/faq.md

 $ trading --some-options 2> >(grep -v 'something' 1>&2)
 ```

-* You can also write the copy of Freqtrade log messages to a file with the `--logfile` option:
+* You can also write the copy of Trading log messages to a file with the `--logfile` option:
 ```shell
 $ trading --logfile /path/to/mylogfile.log --some-options
 ```